Hypothyroidism: Signs and symptoms

 People with hypothyroidism often have no or only mild symptoms.
-Numerous symptoms and signs are associated with hypothyroidism and can be related to the underlying cause, or a direct effect of having not enough thyroid hormones.
-Hashimoto's thyroiditis may present with the mass effect of a goitre (enlarged thyroid gland).
+Numerous symptoms and signs are associated with hypothyroidism and can be related to the underlying cause, or a direct effect of not having enough thyroid hormones.
+Many symptoms of hypothyroidism are otherwise common and do not necessarily indicate thyroid problem.
+Hashimoto's thyroiditis may present with the mass effect of a goiter (enlarged thyroid gland).
 In middle-aged women, the symptoms may be mistaken for those of menopause.

 Delayed relaxation after testing the ankle jerk reflex is a characteristic sign of hypothyroidism and is associated with the severity of the hormone deficit.

 Myxedema coma

 Myxedema coma is a rare but life-threatening state of extreme hypothyroidism.
 It may occur in those with established hypothyroidism when they develop an acute illness.
 Myxedema coma can be the first presentation of hypothyroidism.
 People with myxedema coma typically have a low body temperature without shivering, confusion, a slow heart rate and reduced breathing effort.
 There may be physical signs suggestive of hypothyroidism, such as skin changes or enlargement of the tongue.